apache/trafficserver/doc/reference/plugins/header_rewrite.en.rst

 Note that the remap mode of the plugin can only execute rules on hooks that occur at remap phase or later (e.g. SEND_REQUEST_HDR_HOOK, READ_RESPONSE_HDR_HOOK etc),

-Configuration filenames without an absolute paths are searched for in the default configuration directory.
+Configuration filenames without an absolute path are searched for in the default configuration directory.
 This is typically where your main configuration files are, e.g. ``/usr/local/etc/trafficserver``.